xmos/lib_mic_array/doc/rst/src/overview.rst

   * First stage has fixed tap count of 256 and decimation factor of 32
   * Second stage has fully configurable tap count and decimation factor
   * Custom filter coefficients can be used for either stage
-  * Predesigned reference filters with total decimation factor of 192, 96 and 64 are provided (16 kHz, 32 kHz and 48 kHz output sample rates with 3.072 MHz input PDM clock).
+  * Pre-designed reference filters with total decimation factor of 192, 96 and 64 are provided (16 kHz, 32 kHz and 48 kHz output sample rates with 3.072 MHz input PDM clock).
   * Filter generation scripts and examples are included to support custom filter design.